Bluetooth is an essential wireless technology used to connect devices, and Acer equips most of its recent laptops with this feature.

 Why is my Acer Laptop Bluetooth Not Working?

-If you’ve confirmed that your Acer laptop has Bluetooth and the feature is switched on, it should work.
+It should work if you’ve confirmed that your Acer laptop has Bluetooth and the feature is switched on.
 However, it’s quite common to run into technical glitches with Bluetooth connections.

 These are usually very simple to fix, but you do need to troubleshoot the problem to get your Bluetooth working.